-For nearly a decade Tim held a whole nation’s Tennis hopes on his shoulders, and he carried them well, becoming Great Britain’s most successful tennis player since Roger Taylor in the 1970s.
+For nearly a decade Tim Henman held a whole nation’s Tennis hopes on his shoulders, and he carried them well; becoming one of Great Britain’s most successful tennis player since Roger Taylor in the 1970s.

 He attained a career-high ranking of No.4 in the world and reach six Grand Slam semi finals.
 He also played on the British Davis Cup team, more than once winning decisive fifth rubbers to keep his country’s hopes alive in the competition.